 Graphical models are a central tool in probabilistic modeling and machine learning.
 They pair expressive probability models with algorithms that leverage the graphical structure for efficient inference and learning.
 However, with data collection and modeling growing in importance in nearly all domains of society, there is increasing demand to apply graphical models in settings where the underlying data is sensitive and must be kept private.
-For example, consider applying graphical models to analyze electronic health records, with the goal of guiding actions to improve public health.
-How can we derive these useful populationlevel outcomes without compromising the privacy of individuals?
+For example, consider applying graphical models to analyze electronic health records, with the goal of guiding public health policy.
+How can we derive these useful population-level outcomes without compromising the privacy of individuals?